 A mantrap is a physical security system consisting of an enclosed space between two sets of interlocking doors, where one door must close before the second door can be unlocked and opened.
 This highly secure system briefly traps an individual inside a small room so their identity can be verified through an additional layer of security, or to ensure they are not bringing any potential contaminants into a sterile environment or out of a hazardous materials laboratory.

-Granting or denying access through the second locked door is often the responsibility of a stationed guard who can assist in verifying an individual’s credentials, or through automated security checks that utilize keycards, biometrics, passwords, and other single- or multi-factor authentication methods.
+Granting or denying access through the second locked door is often the responsibility of a stationed guard who can assist in verifying an individual's credentials, or through automated security checks that utilize keycards, biometrics, passwords, and other multifactor authentication methods.

-Mantraps can be expensive to purchase and often require a great deal of costly modification to an existing facility, but their costs can be quite minimal when compared to the potential damage caused by an unauthorized individual gaining access to your most valuable data or hardware.
+Mantraps can be expensive to purchase and often require a great deal of costly modification to an existing facility, but their costs may be quite minimal compared to the potential damage caused by an unauthorized individual gaining access to your most valuable data or hardware.

 How do mantraps work in access control?